diegocard/FieldAwareExercise/README.md

         }
     }

-    // Create a function that takes in between 50 too 100 ms to execute var decoratedFunc = PerfDecorator(createDelayedFunction(50, 100));
+    // Create a function that takes in between 50 to 100 ms to execute var decoratedFunc = PerfDecorator(createDelayedFunction(50, 100));

     // Execute the function 10 times